 You’ll have to forgive me, or rather, let me re-phrase that, I hope you’ll all forgive me.
 I am having a salad moment (or three or seven).

 Ask my kids at any given moment what mom eats, the answer is always the same.
 Salad.
-But don’t you worry, because that is where the sameness ends, because when it comes to salads, the chances for finding new and satisfying combos are as limited as your (or my) imagination.
+But don’t you worry, because that is where the sameness ends because when it comes to salads, the opportunities for finding new and satisfying combos are as limited as your (or my) imagination.

 Here, wild rice is cooked and tossed with roasted cubes of butternut squash & more of those wonderful white cannellini beans to make a nutritious and filling meal.
 Toss it all up with a few herbs & flavoring and you are set.

 (1/2) tsp salt for roasting squash

 (3) tbsp mixed chopped herbs: fresh parsley, chives & thyme

 Start by combining the rice and water in a small- medium saucepan.
 Put the rice up to boil with the lid on and once boiling, turn the heat down and cook, covered for 45-50 minutes, or until most of the water is absorbed.
 Heat the oven to 400 degrees.
 If you are using a large butternut squash, you might get the right amount of squash simply from the top part (I call it the snout).
 Simply chop the top piece off the squash and peel it with a veggie peeler.
 Cube the squash with a sharp knife into 1-1.5 inch cubes.